aieng-lab/math-mutator/README.md

 ```

 ### 7. Setup for Experiments [Optional]
-See below for the setup of the experiments.
+See below for the setup of the experiments (Mathematical Pretraining and Evaluation).

 ## Data Generation